-The programme consists of study units.
-These study units are described in the Education Plan (EP).
+The programme consists of educational units.
+These educational units are described in the Education Plan (EP).

-For each study unit, the EP includes at least the following information:
+For each educational unit, the EP includes at least the following information:

-- a. the name of the study unit; - b. the semester in which the study unit is offered (1 or 2), possibly with a further indication; - c. the competences/learning outcomes associated with the study unit; - d. the number of credits; - e. the form(s) of work in which the education is offered and any compulsory participation in practical exercises (compulsory attendance and/or participation); - f. the test format, including weighting factors of any partial tests; - g. the form of test-taking: oral, written, otherwise possibly provided with the relevant application; - h. minimum requirement (4.5-5.5/pass/completed); - i. test moment; the week in which the test is offered; - j. the number of contact hours and self-study hours; - k. any entry requirement (also include the requirements below the table); - I. in the case of a bachelor's or associate degree programme: whether the study unit is part of the qualitative criterion of the study advice.
+- a. the name of the educational unit; - b. the semester in which the educational unit is offered (1 or 2) - c. the competences/learning outcomes associated with the educational unit; - d. the number of credits; - e. the form(s) of work in which the education is offered and any compulsory participation in practical exercises (compulsory attendance and/or participation); - f. the test format, including weighting factors of any partial tests; - g. the form of test-taking: oral, written, otherwise - h. minimum requirement (4.5-5.5/pass/completed); - i. test moment; the week in which the test is offered; - j. the number of contact hours and self-study hours; - k. any entry requirement (also include the requirements below the table); - I. in the case of a bachelor's or associate degree programme: whether the educational unit is part of the qualitative criterion of the study advice.